New Orleans Pelicans: Interested In Mario Chalmers, Hollis Thompson Among Others

 The New Orleans Pelicans made a big splash this week, trading for center DeMarcus Cousins, but the deal left the Pelicans backcourt thin.

 New Orleans currently has 14 players on its roster though only 13 of those players are available to play.
-Wing Quincy Pondexter has not played since the 2014-15 season, and is out indefinitely after undergoing another surgery on his left knee per ESPN.
+Wing Quincy Pondexter has not played since the 2014-15 season and is out indefinitely after undergoing another surgery on his left knee per ESPN.
 Leaving Jrue Holiday, E’Twan Moore and Tim Frazier as the only healthy guards.

 To make matters worse, the Pelicans could be without three other players when they begin the second half of the season versus the Houston Rockets on Thursday.

 Omri Casspi, who was part of the Cousins deal, has been on the self since Jan.
 15 with a calf injury.
 He is out indefinitely.
-Small forward Dante Cunningham (personal) missed the two games prior to the All-Star break and Terrence Jones (thumb) has missed four consecutive games.
+Small forward Dante Cunningham (personal) missed the two games before the All-Star break, and Terrence Jones (thumb) has missed four consecutive games.

 Marc Stein of ESPN reported that Pelicans scheduled several workouts for this week, looking to solidify their backcourt depth.
 Stein tweeted that Mario Chalmers, Hollis Thompson, Quinn Cook and Reggie Williams were among the guards slated to workout for the team.